dcroote/dcroote.github.io/_posts/2021-05-29-custom-elevation-map.md

 # save as svg for laser cutting
 f.savefig('output/contours.svg')
-{% endhighlight %}
+</code></pre>
 <img src="/images/elevation_map/elevation_heatmap_and_contours.png" alt="Heatmap and contours produced in python" class="centered_img" width="739" height="451" />

 ## 3. Laser cutting the wood pieces

 For the following steps I originally used Illustrator, but today would use the free and open-source vector graphics editor Inkscape.

 In the first `svg` file I deleted all contours except the central lake: this would be the template for the recessed epoxy fill and serve as the map's base.
 To overcome some jagged points along the edge, I made liberal use of the Simplify path function (in Inkscape: Path -> Simplify; repeat as necessary).
 I then readied the file for upload to the laser cutting service Ponoko, which at the time (2017), had reasonably strict requirements of documents, such as requiring that all lines intended for cutting (as opposed to, for example, engraving) be blue and a specific stroke weight (screenshot below).
 As of this writing (2021), the document upload process is significantly smoother and has web-based interactivity.

 In the second `svg` file, I removed the lake contour, deleted some small contours, and spatially separated the remaining elevation contours, again making liberal use of the path simplify function.
 <img src="/images/elevation_map/elevation_map_slices.png" alt="Elevation map contours for laser cutting" class="centered_img" width="740" height="360" />

 Lastly, I made sure that the `svg` scaling and dimensions were correct for the size I wanted.
 Having previously been a teaching assistant for an undergraduate design class at Stanford, I can still recall quite a few hilariously missized prints and cuts arising from insufficient attention to dimensions, most amusingly the inconsistent use of millimeters and inches.

 ## 4. Stain and glue the wood pieces